cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 and go the the tgac_tutorial folder under your username (if you weren't already there).
 Create a folder called lib, and navigate to it.
 We'll put our BLAST executables here.
 Go to the "Upload" menu on the top left-hand corner of the file navigation window.
-The easiest way is to upload the executables from this repo directly, so choose "Import from URL...".
+The easiest way is to upload the executables from this repo directly, so choose "Import from URL...":

 ![The import from url menu](importurl.png)